vmarc/knooppuntnet/docs/tiles.md

 Determine bounding box (data/all.dc-config.yml) and prepare for generating tiles:

-	# not needed anymore?, using configuration files on /kpn/conf
+	# not needed trueanymore?, using configuration files on /kpn/conf
 	/kpn/scripts/07-generate-dc-config.sh  # 5 minutes

 Adapt data/all.dc-config.yml, default zoom levels: